amplitude/amplitude-docs/content/collections/account-management/en/scim-provision.md

 In Okta, the Amplitude SCIM API provides the following features:

-* **Import Users/Groups**: Accesses the users and groups currently within your organization **inside Amplitude,**and adds new users or updates existing users within Okta.
+* **Import Users/Groups**: Accesses the users and groups currently within your organization inside Amplitude and adds new users or updates existing users within Okta.
 * **Create New Users:** On assignment of a user or group to the application, Amplitude invites users to your organization in Amplitude and sends an invitation email to complete sign-up.
 * **Update User Attributes**: Used to keep profiles in sync from Okta to Amplitude.
 * **Deactivate Users**: On removal of a user assignment from the Okta application, Amplitude removes the users from your Amplitude organization.